-BCA is dedicated to providing language enrichment classes in a learner centered environment by implementing a carefully selected curriculum and creating a nurturing atmosphere where children of all ages can flourish both socially and emotionally in a global world.
-The children served by The Bilingual Child Academy will be surrounded with experiences that will foster physical, social, academic, emotional, cultural and cognitive growth to build a community of learners for the future.
+At BCA, we are committed to providing language enrichment classes in a learner-centered environment.
+We implement a carefully selected curriculum and foster a nurturing atmosphere where children of all ages can grow socially and emotionally in a global world.
+The Bilingual Child Academy aims to surround children with experiences that promote physical, social, academic, emotional, cultural, and cognitive growth, creating a community of lifelong learners.